-“Our clients come from very different backgrounds and from all around the city.
+“Our clients come from very different backgrounds and from all around the region.
 Many of them do not have a relationship with other lawyers to represent them in separate matters, so we also handle matters that are not directly related to the particular case.”

 The pursuit of justice has been a lifelong passion for Carolyn Caccese.
 Even as a young child, she knew she wanted to practice law, and would tell that to anyone who asked her what she wanted to be when she grew up.
-Early exposure to the law came courtesy of her father, an Assistant District Attorney in Riverhead on Long Island.
+Early exposure to the law came courtesy of her father, an Assistant District Attorney in Riverhead, Long Island.
 He would take Carolyn and her brother to court with him on days when they were off from school, and she quickly discovered a great interest in the working of the law.

 She also brings that surety to her decision to pursue her career at Salenger, Sack, Kimmel & Bavaro.
 “I started here as a law intern and have never wanted to go anywhere else.
 Not only are Bob and Marvin great people to work for, I know I’m helping our clients get through a very difficult time in their lives and that is exceedingly rewarding.”